What is a Customer Portal? The Complete Guide

 Designing a customer portal involves creating an intuitive interface, secure login features, personalized user dashboards, smooth backend integration, and ensuring compatibility across different devices to offer a seamless user experience.

-2. What is the difference between CRM and customer portal?
+2. What is the difference between CRM and a customer portal?

 A CRM system helps manage customer data and interactions, while a customer portal enables users to access their accounts, submit support requests, and handle transactions on their own through a secure online interface.